Casualgenius/wp-subdomains-old/readme.txt

 == Plugin Configuration ==

+= Main Domain =
+To use the subdomain blog feature (e.g. main page at http://blog.mydomain.com) you’ll need to enter your blog domain (e.g. mydomain.com).

 = Disable Plugin =
 Allows you to disable the plugin functionality whilst still being able to configure it